tanthanhdev/tech-notes/CONTRIBUTING.md

 git push origin feature/add-graph-algorithms
 ```

-### 6. Open a Pull Request
+### 6. Create a Pull Request

-Go to the original repository and click **"Compare & Pull Request"**.
-Provide:
+Go back to the original repository and click **"Compare & Pull Request"**.
+Remember to include:

+* A clear, concise title
-* A clear title and description of your contribution
+* A detailed description of what you've added/modified
-* Reference to any related issues (if any)
+* References to related issues if applicable

-## ✅ PR Review Checklist
+## ✅ Checklist Before Submitting a Pull Request

-Before submitting your pull request, make sure:
+Before submitting, ensure:

-* [ ] Your content is well-formatted and follows the repo structure
+* [ ] Content is properly formatted and follows project structure
-* [ ] You've checked for typos or broken links
+* [ ] No spelling errors or broken links
-* [ ] Code snippets (if any) are working and correct
+* [ ] Code snippets (if any) work correctly
-* [ ] No sensitive or proprietary information is included
+* [ ] No sensitive information or proprietary assets included

-## 📁 Naming & File Guidelines
+## 📁 File & Folder Naming Conventions

-* Use lowercase and hyphens for file/folder names: `graph-traversal.md`
+* Use lowercase and hyphens for file and folder names: `graph-traversal.md`
-* For non-English versions, use a suffix: `graph-traversal_vi.md`
+* For translations, add language suffix: `graph-traversal_vi.md`
-* Group related notes into folders (e.g., `algorithms/`, `aws/`, `design-patterns/`)
+* Notes should be grouped by topic folders (e.g., `algorithms/`, `aws/`, `design-patterns/`)

 ## 🤝 Code of Conduct

-Be respectful, open-minded, and constructive in your interactions.
-We’re building a friendly and inclusive learning space for all developers.
+Be respectful, open, and constructive in all interactions.
+We're building a friendly and inclusive learning space for all developers.

 ## 📩 Need Help?

-Feel free to [open an issue](https://github.com/tech-notes-hub/tech-notes/issues) if you have questions, ideas, or feedback.
+If you have questions or ideas, please [create a new issue](https://github.com/tech-notes-hub/tech-notes/issues).

-Thanks for contributing to **Tech Notes Hub**! 🙌
+Thank you again for contributing to **Tech Notes Hub**! 🙌